Key Breed Facts

-These attractive terriers were first bred in Manchester, hence their name.
-They were highly prized by the Victorians for their prowess when it came to hunting and coursing.
-Lots of people think the breed is a smaller version of the Doberman whereas in fact, Louis Doberman used Manchester Terriers to create his Doberman breed.
+At one time, a lot of people thought that Manchester Terriers were a smaller version of the Doberman whereas in fact, Louis Doberman used Manchester Terriers to create his Doberman breed.
 With this said, many experts believe that the Miniature Pinscher and the Manchester Terriers do not share any bloodlines or ancestry whatsoever.

 Some people went on to cross their Manchester Terriers with Chihuahuas to create even smaller dogs, but this caused many health issues.
 By 1937, a club for formerly set up for the British Manchester Terrier and it was the members of this club who saved the breed ensuring these charming alert dogs did not vanish altogether after World War II.
 Today, anyone wanting to share their home with a Manchester Terrier would need to go on a waiting list once they have found a breeder because there are very few puppies registered with The Kennel Club every year.

 Height at the withers: Males 41 cm, Females 38 cm